tenfoldpaper/multipanda_ros2/README.md

     * Dual joint impedance & velocity example controllers

 ## Known issues
-* After error recovery, the controller needs to be reloaded, since the respective control function of the robot is stopped.
 * Joint position controller might cause some bad motor behaviors.
 Suggest using torque or velocity for now.